-This profile has been designed to provide information about childcare in The Isles of Scilly, covering:
+This profile has been designed to provide information about childcare in Surrey, covering:

-- o the extent of registered childcare provision in comparison with England. - the time it takes from the receipt of an application to regulatory decisions being made. - o the number of actions imposed on new providers which indicate how well they were meeting the National Standards at the time of registration. - o the quality and standards of childcare and nursery education provision (from the results of inspection), and how it compares with England.
+- o the extent of registered childcare provision in comparison with England. - the time it takes from the receipt of an application to regulatory decisions being made. - the number of actions imposed on new providers which indicate how well they were meeting the National Standards at the time of registration. - the quality and standards of childcare and nursery education provision (from the results of inspection), and how it compares with England.